 Don’t be put off by someone spouting technobabble at you – the key here is your ATTITUDE not your APTITUDE, as Marie Forleo so eloquently puts it…

 Myth #2 – It costs thousands of pounds

 Yes, you can spend lots of cash on the premium SEO plans – but that’s the same with any service.
 However, you don’t NEED to spend thousands of pounds on your SEO to see results.

-Learn some of the basics (like those 5 steps I talked about earlier) or get an SEO Review done and get on and do the work yourself.
+Learn some of the basics or book an SEO Review where I explain SEO in plain English, and get on and do the work yourself.
 There are also plenty of free SEO tools online that you can use to perform a basic check of your site and go from there.
 My favourite is Neil Patel’s UberSuggest, but there are plenty of others.

 Myth #3 – The free tools are crap